pachterlab/seqspec/docs/TUTORIAL.md

 A10	Round3_10	/5Biosg/CAGACGTGTGCTCTTCCGATCT NNNNNNNNNN ACAAGCTA GTGGCCGATGTTTCG
 ```

-Note that the barcodes are 8bp long.
+Note that the variable part of the "barcode" is 8bp long.

 The methods describe how the final library is constructed from these various pieces: